ProtoconNet/protocon-general-doc/docs/api/rapi.rst

 /currency
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-* It returns all currency id's in the network.
+* It returns all currency ids in the network.

 +----------------------------------+--------+
 | PATH                             | METHOD |